 The Situational Judgement Test (SJT) measures the candidates’ understanding of real-world situations and their ability to identify critical factors and appropriate behaviour in dealing with them.
 This test assesses qualities like integrity, perspective-taking, team involvement, resilience, and adaptability.
 Questions in the SJT are hypothetical scenarios set in clinical or educational settings.
 Candidates may need to rate the importance or appropriateness of statements or choose the most and least appropriate actions in response to each scenario.

-If you wish to study a dentistry or medicine programme for 2024 entry, you must adhere to the 2024 testing calendar below.
+If you wish to study a dentistry or medicine programme for 2025 entry, you must adhere to the testing calendar.
 The UCAT registration process is entirely online, and the UCAT test will take place in Pearson test centres throughout the UK and internationally.

 - 14 May (09:30 BST) | UCAT Account creation opens & Bursary and Access Arrangement applications open